 Organic Traffic (GA) section in the bottom tab will show you the traffic growths over time.
 You can change the visualized period for the graph at the bottom right corner (or by scrolling the mouse wheel).

 It would be convenient to add the Ranking Page(s) column.
 In case there are multiple pages ranking for the same keyword (in the same or different search engines), sessions and bounce rates for them will be displayed in the same order, separated by a semicolon.

 'Not provided' is the label you see in Google Analytics reports instead of actual keywords that bring visitors to your site.
 This happens when Google processes requests via the so-called secure (encrypted) search.

-To check the hidden traffic your site gets, select some keywords in your Workspace, then hit the Update Traffic button and choose the Organic Traffic option.
-Click on the settings icon and select Rank Tracker's 'Calculated traffic'.
+To check the organic traffic you get, select keywords in your Workspace, hit the Update Traffic button, and choose the Organic Traffic option.
+Click on the settings icon and select RankTracker's 'Organic traffic'.

 Once the stats are calculated, you will find the results in Organic Traffic and Organic Page Traffic columns.
 If the columns are not visible in your Workspace, right-click on any column header and add them from the list.

 You may check the Organic Traffic for your competitors' websites as well - to get all the invaluable insights on how much traffic they get organically, which keywords they get it through, and to which pages it's steered.